harshitpaunikar1/Project-9/.github/project-buildup-history.md

 - Task summary: After stepping away for a bit, came back and fixed a type coercion issue that was causing silent NaN propagation downstream.
 - Deliverable: Good enough to not be embarrassing.
+## 2021-05-12 - Day 4: EDA

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day triyng to plot the major signals and note which variables matter most and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: I wrapped up the day with eDA summary mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.